soda-research/vitrage/doc/source/vitrage-template-format.rst

   condition to be met.
 - "or" - indicates at least one expression must be satisfied in order for the condition to be met (non-exclusive or).
+- "not" - indicates that the expression must not be satisfied in order for the condition to be met.
 - parentheses "()"  - clause indicating the scope of an expression.

 The following are examples of valid expressions, where X, Y and Z are